zoeydawn/coin-ticker/readme.md

 **exchange:**
 A string declaring one of the available exchanges:
-  'bitfinex'
+  * 'bitfinex'
-  'bitstamp'
+  * 'bitstamp'
-  'btce'
+  * 'btce'
-  'kraken'
+  * 'kraken'
-  'okcoin'
+  * 'okcoin'

 **currency-pair:**
 An optional string declaring the currencies or assets to retrieve.
-Default is btcusd.
+Default is 'btcusd'.

 Available asset pairs by exchange: